numpy/numpy/doc/source/dev/index.rst

      coding style of your branch.
 The CI tests must pass before your PR can be merged.
 If CI fails, you can find out why by clicking on the "failed" icon (red cross) and inspecting the build and test log.
-To avoid overuse and waste of this resource, `test your work <recommended-development- setup>` locally before committing.
+To avoid overuse and waste of this resource,
+     :ref:`test your work<recommended-development-setup>` locally before
+     committing.

    * A PR must be **approved** by at least one core team member before merging.
      Approval means the core team member has carefully reviewed the changes,